Model Publication Scheme

 2.1 Financial statements, budgets and variance reports

-Annual reports and accounts, budgets (estimates of income and expenditure) and our business plan are on our website under ‘Performance and Impact’.
+Annual reports and accounts, budgets (estimates of income and expenditure) and our business plan are on our website.

 2.2 Allowances and expenses

-Details of the expenses of senior management and Board Member expenses will be published within our ‘Hospitality and expenses’ section.
+Details of the expenses of senior management and Board Member expenses are published on our website.

 2.3 Procurement and tendering procedures

-Information about our procurement sourcing and procurement is on our website.
+Information about our procurement and tendering procedures can be found on our website.

 3. Our priorities are and how we are doing

 The TfW Board has overall responsibility for decision making within TfW.
 It has six committees which serve the Board in an advisory role.
 The Board reserves some decisions to itself but has otherwise delegated authority to: